Saturday, July 29, 2023

 Q8: Is there any way to manage database space other than using DBCC SHRINKDATABASE?

 Ans: Yes, there are other methods for controlling database space.
 Regular database upkeep, such as index upkeep and data archiving, can aid in limiting the database's expansion.
-Effective backup and restore procedures can also help with effective space management, as can planning for optimal starting database file sizes.
+Effective backup and restore procedures can also help with space management, as can planning for optimal starting database file sizes.

 Q9: Is DBCC SHRINKDATABASE applicable to all databases?